ArifulSikder/live-chat/README.md

 ## Documentation

+First of all install a laravel project.
+Then install a authentication system like, auth, breze, Jetstream etc.
+Then you need a model, Called **Message**.

+Then,
 If you plan to broadcast your events using Pusher Channels, you should install the Pusher Channels PHP SDK using the Composer package manager:

     {